vishwas-devops/hiive/observability/README.md

-# Hiive Observability Setup with Datadog
+# Observability Setup with Datadog

 ## Overview

-This project defines an observability setup for a production-style platform using Datadog, AWS, and Terraform.
+This is close to  production style observability setup with AWS, Datadog and Terraform.

 The goal is to monitor application health, infrastructure health, Kubernetes/EKS workloads, and reliability against SLA/SLO targets.